LiulietLee/LLCalculatorBrain/README.md

 ### Error Code
 * Error 1: Divide by zero
+* Error 2: Parentheses do not match
+* Error 3: Negative under sqrt
-* Error 2: Wrong equation
+* Error 4: Wrong Equation
+* Error 5: Empty Equation

 ## TO DO
 * More Error Catch